KavanaPadaki/Financial-AI-Assistant/README.md

 A backend system that simulates an AI-powered financial assistant capable of analyzing transaction data, detecting anomalies, and generating spending insights.

-The system is designed using a modular, tool-based architecture to mimic how modern AI systems (including LLM agents) route user queries to specialized functions.

 ---

 ## 🚀 Features